ArtifactDB/SewerRat/README.md

 - `-prefix` adds an extra prefix to all endpoints, e.g., to disambiguate between versions.
   For example, a prefix of `api/v2` would change the list endpoint to `/api/v2/list`.
   This defaults to an empty string, i.e., no prefix.
+- `-addpath` instructs SewerRat to tokenize the absolute path to each file and add the tokens to the index.
+  It accepts an argument that defines the name of the mock property under which the path-derived tokens are added, e.g., `__path__`.
+  This defaults to an empty string, in which case path tokenization is not performed.

 🚨🚨🚨 **IMPORTANT!** 🚨🚨🚨
 It is assumed that SewerRat runs under a service account with no access to credentials or other sensitive information.